Swiss cuisine: Agriculture and foods

 Foods associated with Switzerland often use milk as an essential ingredient; butter and cream are classic ingredients in Swiss cuisine.
 They notably include hard cheeses and chocolate.
 Swiss cheeses, in particular Emmental, Gruyère, Vacherin, and Appenzeller, are famous Swiss products.
 Two of the most popular Swiss dishes are fondue and raclette, which essentially consist of melted cheese accompanied with bread or potatoes.
 The first solid milk chocolate was invented in Switzerland in 1875 and Switzerland has continued to be strongly associated with chocolate ever since then, with a thriving Swiss chocolate industry.

 Food preferences vary within Switzerland, often reflecting languages: the German-speaking north and east (the predominant linguistic area) has strong ties with Central Europe, whereas the French-speaking west and the Italian-speaking south tend to have more ties with Western and Mediterranean Europe.
 This applies notably to starchy foods, dairy products and fish.
 While potatoes, rice and pasta are commonly eaten everywhere in Switzerland, the proportion of pasta and rice is larger in the Italian-speaking regions.
 Conversely, fats like cream and butter are eaten in larger proportions in the German-speaking regions.
 Fish is also more commonly eaten in French- and Italian-speaking Switzerland.
 Those differences are also noticeable in wine and beer drinking habits.

+Many Swiss culinary specialties overlap with those of neighboring countries.
+Notable examples include fondue and raclette (adopted in France), risotto (originating from Italy), and spätzli (shared with Austria and Germany).